You'll be surprised at the difference between bone broth and stock and broth.

 Swap out your afternoon coffee with a cup of bone broth and you'll notice the instant relaxing feeling as you wrap your hands around the cup.

-We even use beef bone broth to concoct the most amazing salad dressing you’ve ever tried.
-You’ll have to check our recipe section soon for it!
+You can even use beef bone broth to concoct the most amazing salad dressing you’ve ever tried.

 So there you have it!
-Since traditional chefs, home cooks and the paleo community seem to be at odds with this whole broth-stock situation, I hope this article clarifies things up for you!
+Since traditional chefs, home cooks and the paleo community seem to be at odds with this whole bone broth vs. stock situation, I hope this article clarifies things up for you!

 Don't worry about the semantics, just try making your own bone broth and see how it instantly changes your body and mind!